Directing Attorney (Health)

-- Deep commitment to and passion for the vision and mission of the Law Foundation.
+- Deep commitment to and passion for the vision and mission of the Law Foundation, particularly race equity framework.

-- Significant legal and management experience (minimum of seven years preferred) in public interest law, including direct legal services, litigation, and policy advocacy.
+- Significant legal and management experience (minimum of seven years preferred) in public interest law, including direct legal services, litigation, and/or policy advocacy.

 - Demonstrated ability to effectively develop and supervise a team of attorneys, advocates, and other staff.